 Whether you suffered an injury while working or playing sports, physical or occupational rehabilitation is essential in helping you recover.
 In fact, with proper physical therapy and rehabilitation, most people can return to their lives more quickly.

 It is our mission to help patients return to their optimum level of function, in a homelike environment, so that they may have a better quality of life.
-The Parrish Medical Center rehabilitation team has the knowledge and experience to integrate evidence-based treatment, leading-edge technologies, state-of-the-art equipment and adaptive techniques to support your recovery.
+The Parrish Medical Center rehabilitation team has the knowledge and experience to integrate evidence-based treatment, utilize industry leading techniques and use state-of-the-art equipment to support your recovery.
 We provide personalized treatment plans designed for each individual’s condition.
 Our rehabilitation team gives individuals who have experienced debilitating illness or injury the opportunity and hope for restoring their functional independence.

 We also offer specialized services, including: